 Our EDGE platform enables all employees to work closely with their seniors and create career progression plans that can make their tenures within the organisation more impactful.
 There is a specific focus on helping PWD staff develop meaningful career trajectories and specific sessions are held for managers and HR Business Partners to aid career conversations for PWD staff.
 Upskilling is an integral part of their career journeys and we have a mentorship program in place specifically catering to the professional needs of our PWD staff who are interested in being mentored.
 This is a symbiotic relationship and a learning journey for both the mentor and the mentee.
 Our organisation is based on a culture of learning and our PWD colleagues have put in over 100 training hours per staff in 2021.
 This is 10 times of what it was in 2020 and shows how impactful tailored programs catering to the specificities of our PWD community can be.

 Enabling our people to achieve work-life balance

-We strive to ensure that our employees enjoy a good balance between their work and life, and we offer flexible work benefits for all.
+We strive to ensure that our employees enjoy a good balance between their work and life, and we offer several engagement and volunteering opportunities.
 Our inclusive culture equips all employees – including PWD colleagues – to make a positive impact on how we work with our clients and stakeholders.